Can dogs eat yoghurt drops?

 Because of the sweet ingredients, yoghurt drops are more like a cheat-treat than a main meal.
 Just like we do with our favourite human desserts, it’s important to exercise moderation.

-We suggest no more than 5 to 10 drops a day.
-If you’ve accidentally gone overboard, no biggie–just give them a smaller evening meal and get back on track tomorrow.
+We suggest no more than 10 drops a day.
+If you’ve accidentally gone overboard, no biggie, just give them a smaller evening meal and get back on track tomorrow.

-With pet obesity on the rise in Australia—between 39% and 59% of pet dogs in Europe, Australia and the US are estimated to be overweight or obese— so make sure you rein in the cheat treats.
-Part of our responsibility as dog owners is keeping our four-legged loves in great shape so they can live their best life, for as long as possible.
+But with pet obesity on the rise in Australia—between 39% and 59% of pet dogs in Europe, Australia and the US are estimated to be overweight or obese— it’s our job to make sure we rein in the cheat treats.
+Part of our responsibility as dog owners is keeping our four-legged friends in great shape so they can live their best life, for as long as possible.

 Are yoghurt drops eco-friendly?

 Indulging your doggo’s sweet tooth should be eco-friendly.